SpikeInterface/spikeinterface-dockerfiles/spikeinterface/README.md

 2. Start the container
 *On Linux/MacOS*
 `export JUPYTER_TOKEN='mytoken'`
-`docker run -d --rm --name spikeinterface -v "${PWD}":/home/jovyan/data -p 8888:8888 -e JUPYTER_TOKEN wanglabneuro/spikeinterface:0.2`
+`docker run -d --rm --name spikeinterface -v "${PWD}":/home/jovyan/data -p 8888:8888 -e JUPYTER_TOKEN spikeinterface/spikeinterface:0.2`
 *On Windows*
 `set JUPYTER_TOKEN=mytoken`
-`docker run -d --rm --name spikeinterface -v "%CD%":/home/jovyan/data -p 8888:8888 -e JUPYTER_TOKEN wanglabneuro/spikeinterface:0.2`
+`docker run -d --rm --name spikeinterface -v "%CD%":/home/jovyan/data -p 8888:8888 -e JUPYTER_TOKEN spikeinterface/spikeinterface:0.2`

   * Replace "mytoken" by some other word.
-  * If you built the image (see below), remove `wanglabneuro` or replace it with your docker handle.
+  * If you built the image (see below), remove `spikeinterface/` or replace it with your docker handle.

 3. Then open http://localhost:8888/lab?token=mytoken in a browser.